PacktPublishing/Fundamentals-for-Self-Taught-Programmers/README.md

-# Computer-Science-for-Self-Taught-Developers
+# Fundamentals for Self-Taught Programmers
-Computer Science for Self-Taught Developers, published by Packt
+Fundamentals for Self-Taught Programmers, published by Packt